lowRISC/opentitan/doc/ug/getting_started_verilator.md

 ## Simulating a design with Verilator

-First the simulation needs to built itself.
+First the simulation needs to be built.

 ```console
 $ cd $REPO_TOP